Industry solutions

-Medical & Dental Solutions
+Medical & Dental solutions

-For most practices I work with, it is somewhere around 60%.
-The morning starts with insurance verification calls — four hours of hold music and payer portals before a single patient walks through the door.
-The front desk is fielding 50-plus calls while simultaneously checking in walk-ins, printing intake forms that patients will fill out by hand for the third time this year, and texting the hygienist about a no-show in operatory two.
-Somewhere in the back office, a stack of denied claims sits in a folder marked “follow up,” and the office manager — the only person who knows the password to the payer portal, the recall system, and the supply ordering account — is already thinking about updating her resume.
+For many medical and dental practices, around 60% of the day has nothing to do with patient care.
+The morning starts with insurance verification calls, hold music, and payer portals before a single patient walks through the door.
+The front desk is fielding 50-plus calls while checking in walk-ins, printing intake forms that patients have already filled out before, and texting the hygienist about a no-show in operatory two.
+Somewhere in the back office, a stack of denied claims sits in a folder marked “follow up,” and the office manager, the only person who knows the password to the payer portal, the recall system, and the supply ordering account, is already overloaded.

 Start Here: Automate Patient Recall